Updated September 28, 2021

 This will be most important with bigger breeds of chickens (especially large breed chickens, like Cornish crosses), senior birds, and those with mobility issues, but it’s important to consider flooring whenever a chicken is living in the house.
 Some types of flooring may be too slippery, such as smooth linoleum or ceramic tile, and could result in injury.
 Also, keep in mind that many types of flooring are hard and may put undue strain on a chicken’s feet and joints.

-If you have created a separate space for your chicken companions, you should take steps to ensure that this flooring is not only non-slip, but also provides some sort of cushion – this is important for many chickens, but is imperative for large breed chickens (who are already more prone to arthritis and bumblefoot) and chickens with arthritis or other mobility issues.
+If you have created a separate space for your chicken companions, you should take steps to ensure that this flooring is not only non-slip, but also provides some sort of cushion – this is important for many chickens, but is imperative for Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. chickens (who are already more prone to arthritis and bumblefoot) and chickens with arthritis or other mobility issues.
 Yoga mats or children’s play mats may be a good base layer, and the addition of soft blankets (avoid loosely woven or knitted blankets, as chickens can get their nails caught in them) or dog beds can also help- just make sure there isn’t so much cushion that it becomes difficult for the chickens to walk!

 When chickens are spending time in other areas of the home, be sure to consider whether or not the flooring is safe.
 This is especially important for senior chickens, someone with foot, leg, or joint issues, and bigger breeds (including large breed chickens).
 If there are any elevated spaces the chickens have access to (even small elevations), be sure to consider the surrounding flooring and ensure it isn’t slippery or too hard.
 If a chicken has a favorite place they like to hop on, find a way to create a safe way for them to get down.
 Perhaps you can offer carpeted steps (like those designed for dogs) so they can hop down one step at a time, or you might add an object that creates a landing platform partway down (perhaps a chair or ottoman- just make sure these provide appropriate traction).
 Alternatively (or additionally), you might want to add more cushion to the area where they are most likely to hop down- perhaps a dog bed, large pillow, or thick rug.